 Insid the block, note the replacement bearing cap we fitted

 The Alfa Romeo 4C 1900 engine

 The 4C 1900 engine is really the last Alfa Romeo engine that shared a lot of features of the great pre-war cars, it can trace its roots back to the 1750, the 2300 and the 2900's amongst others.
-The next generation of engines found in the Giulietta onwards use a bucket and shim to adjust the tappet clearances and all share a common arcitecture.
+The next generation of engines found in the Giulietta onwards use a bucket and shim to adjust the tappet clearances and all share a common architecture.
 The engine produces up to 115 bhp at 5500 rpm in TI guise from its 1884 cc.
-The 1900 was the brain child of Dr Orazio Satta Puliga and it was his first project as Alfa Romeo's senior engineer.
+The 1900 was the brainchild of Dr Orazio Satta Puliga and it was his first project as Alfa Romeo's senior engineer.

-The top picture on the right hand side shows the top of the valve and the tappet adjustment, to adjust the valve clearance you depress the valve using the outer collar and then you screw the centre running face in or out to adjust the clearances, this was accepted practice for Alfa Romeo's up until this time.
+The top picture on the right-hand side shows the top of the valve and the tappet adjustment, to adjust the valve clearance you depress the valve using the outer collar and then you screw the centre running face in or out to adjust the clearances, this was accepted practice for Alfa Romeo's up until this time.